-- · Encouraging open discussion with the Investment Manager, allowing time and space for original and innovative thinking; - The IMA requires AVI to invest not less than 25% of the management fee in shares in the Company and to hold these for a minimum of two years which ensures that the interests of Shareholders and the Investment Manager are well aligned; - · Recognising the alignment of interests mentioned above, adopting a tone of constructive challenge, balanced with robust negotiation of the Investment Manager's terms of engagement if those interests should not be fully congruent; - · Drawing on Board Members' individual experience and knowledge to support the Investment Manager in its monitoring of and engagement with portfolio companies; and - · Willingness to make the Board Members' experience available to support the Investment Manager in the sound long-term development of its business and resources, recognising that the long-term health of the Investment Manager is in the interests of Shareholders in the Company.

-The Administrator, the Company Secretary, the Registrar, the Depositary, the Custodian and the Corporate Broker

-In order to function as an investment trust with a premium listing on the London Stock Exchange, the Company relies on a diverse range of reputable advisors for support in meeting all relevant obligations.
+Other stakeholders The Investment Manager Holding the Company's shares for investors an investment vehicle through which they can obtain exposure to AJOT's diversified portfolio of lapanese equities.
+The nvestment Manager's performance is critical for the Company to successfully deliver its investment strategy and meet its objective to provide Shareholders with apital growth in excess of the MSCI Japan Small Cap Index hrough active management of he portfolio and engagement with portfolio companies. management fee in shares in the Company and to hold these for a minimum of two years, which ensures that that the interests of Shareholders and the Investment Manager are well aligned; Recognising the alignment of interests mentioned above, adopting a tone of constructive challenge, balanced with robust negotiation of the Manager's terms of engagement if those interests should not be fully congruent; Drawing on Board Members' individual experience and knowledge to support the Manager in its monitoring of and engagement with portfolio companies; and Willingness to make the Board Members' experience available to support the Manager in the sound long-term development of its business and resources, recognising that the long-term health of the Investment Manager is in the The Administrator, the Compan Corporate Broker interests of Shareholders in the Company. y Secretary, the Registrar, the Depositary, the Custodian and the n order to function as an investment trust with a remium listing on the London tock Exchange, the Company elies on a diverse range of eputable advisors for support n meeting all relevant bligations.
 The Board maintains regular contact with its key external providers and receives regular reporting from them, both through the Board and committee meetings, as well as outside of the regular meeting cycle.
 Their advice, as well as their needs and views are routinely taken into account.
 The Board formally assesses their performance, fees and continuing appointment at least annually to ensure that the key service providers continue to function at an acceptable level and are appropriately remunerated to deliver the expected level of service.
-The Audit Committee reviews and evaluates the control environment in place at each service provider.

-Importance Board Engagement

-Lender

-Availability of funding and liquidity are crucial to the Company's ability to take advantage of investment opportunities as they arise.
-Therefore, the Company aims to demonstrate to lenders that it is a well-managed business, capable of consistently delivering long-term returns.

-Proxy Advisors

-The evolving practice and support (or lack thereof) of proxy adviser agencies are important to the Directors, as the Company aims to build a good reputation and maintain high standards of corporate governance, which contribute to the long-term sustainable success of the Company.
-The Board recognises that the views, questions from, and recommendations of many proxy adviser agencies provide a valuable feedback mechanism and play a part in highlighting evolving Shareholders' expectations and concerns.
-When deemed relevant, the Company will engage with proxy advisers regarding resolutions that will be proposed to the Company's Shareholders at AGMs and, based on feedback received, incorporate changes to future Annual Reports to enhance disclosures.
+The Audit Committee reviews and evaluates the control environments in place at each service provider. ender Availability of funding and iquidity are crucial to the Company's ability to take advantage of investment opportunities as they arise.
+Proxy Advisors Therefore, the Company aims to demonstrate to lenders that it is a well-managed business, capable of consistently delivering long- term returns.
+The evolving practice and support (or lack thereof) of proxy adviser agencies are mportant to the Directors, as he Company aims to build a pood reputation and maintain nigh standards of corporate povernance, which contribute o the long-term sustainable success of the Company.
+The Board recognises that the views, questions from, and recommendations of many proxy adviser agencies provide a valuable feedback mechanism and play a part in in highlighting evolving Shareholders' expectations and concerns.
+When deemed relevant, the Company will engage with proxy advisers regarding resolutions that will be proposed to the Company's Shareholders at AGMs and, based on feedback received, incorporate changes to future Annual Reports and Accounts to enhance disclosures.
+Regulators The Original follows we have a state of the The Company can only operate with the approval of its egulators who have a egitimate interest in how the Company operates in the narket and treats its shareholders.
+The Company follows voluntary and best-practice guidance and regularly considers how it meets various regulatory and statutory obligations and how any governance decisions it makes can have an impact on its stakeholders, both in the shorter and in the longer-term.

-Regulators

-The Company can only operate with the approval of its regulators who have a legitimate interest in how the Company operates in the market and treats its Shareholders.
-The Company follows voluntary and best-practice guidance, and regularly considers how it meets various regulatory and statutory obligations, and how any governance decisions it makes can have an impact on its stakeholders, both in the shorter and in the longer-term.

-1. 2.1.
-1.20.
-6 1